kubernetes/community/contributors/design-proposals/disk-accounting.md

 Devicemapper storage driver will setup two volumes, metadata and data, that will be used to store image layers and container writable layer.
 The volumes can be real devices or loopback.
 A Pool device is created which uses the underlying volume for real storage.

-A new thinly-provisioned volume, based on the pool, will be created for running container’s.
+A new thinly-provisioned volume, based on the pool, will be created for running container's.

 The kernel tracks the usage of the pool device at the block device layer.
-The usage here includes image layers and container’s writable layers.
+The usage here includes image layers and container's writable layers.

-Since the kubelet has to track the writable layer usage anyways, we can subtract the aggregated root filesystem usage from the overall pool device usage to get the image layer’s disk usage.
+Since the kubelet has to track the writable layer usage anyways, we can subtract the aggregated root filesystem usage from the overall pool device usage to get the image layer's disk usage.

 Linux quota and `du` will not work with device mapper.